dferre97/MSC-Tool/references/README.md

 **[5] Laetitia PhD thesis**
 - Causality relation in literature
 - Hierarchy of FIFO, CO, RSC and synchronous executions (inspired by [4])
+- Nice MSC examples for all different kinds of executions
 - Unmatched mailbox (n-1)